Brian Feeley, MD

 About Brian Feeley, MD

-Dr. Brian Feeley is an orthopedic surgeon who specializes in using arthroscopic (minimally invasive) procedures to care for patients with athletic injuries of the shoulder or knee.
-In the shoulder, he treats rotator cuff tears or impingement, labral tears and other causes of instability, clavicle fractures and shoulder arthritis, and he performs shoulder replacement surgery.
-In the knee, he treats anterior cruciate and other ligament injuries, meniscus tears, cartilage injuries and early arthritis.
-He is section chief of the UCSF Division of Sports Medicine and Shoulder Surgery and director of the Muscle Stem Cell Lab.
+Dr. Brian Feeley is an orthopedic surgeon who specializes in using arthroscopic (minimally invasive) procedures to address injuries of the shoulder and knee in both athletes and non-athletes.
+In the shoulder, he treats rotator cuff tears, impingement, labral tears, and other causes of instability, as well as clavicle fractures and shoulder arthritis, and he performs shoulder replacement surgery too, specializing in reverse shoulder replacements.
+In the knee, he treats ligament injuries (ACL, MCL, PCL, etc.), meniscus tears, cartilage injuries and early arthritis.
+He is chief of the UCSF Division of Sports Medicine and Shoulder Surgery and director of the MITO Lab (Muscle Injury and Translational Orthopedics Laboratory).

-After earning a bachelor's degree in biology and his medical degree at Stanford University, Feeley completed a residency in orthopedic surgery at the Ronald Reagan UCLA Medical Center.
-He then completed a fellowship in sports medicine and shoulder surgery at the Hospital for Special Surgery, where he served as an assistant team physician to the New York Giants football team.
-He has been at UCSF since 2008.
+After earning a bachelor's degree in biology and medical degree at Stanford University, Dr. Feeley completed a residency in orthopedic surgery at the Ronald Reagan UCLA Medical Center.
+He then did a fellowship in sports medicine and shoulder surgery at the Hospital for Special Surgery, where he served as an assistant team physician for the New York Giants football team.

-Feeley has served on the scientific advisory board for the National Football League and serves on several national orthopedic research and leadership committees.
-He has received young investigator awards from the American Orthopaedic Society for Sports Medicine, Orthopaedic Research and Education Foundation, and Western Orthopaedic Association.
-He has also received a teaching award from the UCSF School of Medicine as well as research awards from the American Orthopaedic Society for Sports Medicine and American Shoulder and Elbow Surgeons.
+Dr. Feeley has published more than 300 peer-reviewed articles, review studies, and book chapters, as well as a textbook on rotator cuff injuries.
+He serves on the Musculoskeletal Committee for the National Football League and several national orthopedic research and leadership committees, including in an editorial capacity.
+In his early career, Dr. Feeley received young investigator awards from the American Orthopaedic Society for Sports Medicine, Orthopaedic Research and Education Foundation, and Western Orthopaedic Association.
+He has also received a teaching award from the UCSF School of Medicine.
+More recently, he received research awards from the American Orthopaedic Society for Sports Medicine and American Shoulder and Elbow Surgeons.
+In 2025, he won the prestigious Kappa Delta Award which recognizes outstanding research, namely “a large body of cohesive scientific work reflecting years of investigation.”

-Feeley serves as team physician for St. Ignatius College Preparatory high school.
-An avid surfer, he especially enjoys the waves at San Francisco's Ocean Beach, in San Diego and on Kauai.
-In his spare time, he watches his five children's sports teams and co-hosts the UCSF podcast "Six to Eight Weeks: Perspectives on Sports Medicine."
+Dr. Feeley serves as a team physician for St. Ignatius College Preparatory High School.
+An avid surfer, he especially enjoys the waves at San Francisco's Ocean Beach, in San Diego, and on Kauai.
+In his spare time, he runs with his wife Gail Cornwall-Feeley, reads alongside his five children, and co-hosts the Podcast "Six to Eight Weeks: Perspectives on Sports Medicine."